OUR COMMITMENT TO WELL-BEING

 All bed linen and laundry are changed daily and continue to be washed at a high temperature and in accordance with CDC guidelines.

 The frequency of cleaning and sanitization is increased in high-traffic, back-of-house areas with an emphasis on service professional dining rooms, service professional entrances, uniform rooms, service professional restrooms, loading docks, offices, kitchens, security scanning podiums, and training classrooms.

 Room Recovery Protocol

-In the event of presumptive case of COVID-19, the guest’s room will be removed from service and quarantined.
-The guest room will not be returned to service until the case has been confirmed or cleared.
-In the event of a positive case, the room will only be returned to service after undergoing an enhanced sanitization protocol by a licensed third-party expert.
+In the event of a presumptive case of COVID-19, the guest’s room will be removed from service and quarantined.
+The guest will only be returned to service after undergoing an enhanced sanitization protocol.

 Air Filter and HVAC Cleaning: Air filter replacement and HVAC system cleaning will be increased, and fresh air exchange maximized.

 Throughout each hotel and resort, we meet or exceed state and local health authority guidelines on proper physical distancing.